 As well, many trafficking offenses have severe mandatory minimum sentences.
 Crimes such as trafficking in cocaine, oxycodone, methamphetamine, and marijuana (including grow houses) carry stiff mandatory prison terms.
 For more detailed information on drug crime mandatory minimums, especially when dealing with oxycodone (OxyContin), click here.
 For more information on grow houses and marijuana trafficking click here.
 For more information on cocaine and cocaine trafficking mandatory minimums, click here.

-When I was a prosecutor in South Florida, I dealt with mandatory minimums all the time.
+When I was a prosecutor in Miami-Dade County, I dealt with mandatory minimums all the time.
 Now, as a criminal defense attorney, I am dedicated to getting my clients out from under these overly harsh penalties.

 Mandatory minimums take discretion away from judges.
 It gives the State Attorney's Office complete control over how your case is decided.
 Only an experienced criminal defense attorney who has dealt with the waiver of mandatory sentences in Broward and Miami-Dade can provide you with your best chances of success.